 - You can take a trace of a WebSphere MQ client application to see what information it is passing to the queue manager and receiving in return.
 If you suspect a problem with an MQI call, whether you think the client application is passing a bad parameter or receiving an invalid response, you can gather an API trace on the client.
 This will show all of the options passed to and returned from every client MQI call, which you can review against the WebSphere MQ documentation:

-Then run your client application and wait for the error to occur before running:
+Run your client application and wait for the error occur before stopping the trace:

 WebSphere MQ WMQ